-When dogs look up at us imploringly with those big, soulful eyes, they are pretty irresistible.
+When dogs look up at us with those big, soulful eyes, they are pretty irresistible.
 It’s easy to assume that what they see when they look at the world is the same as what we see.
-But actually, it isn’t.
+But actually, dog vision isn’t the same as human vision.
+If that’s the case, then can dogs see in the dark?

-Dogs see fewer colors than most humans (yellows and blues), recognize objects only at much shorter distances (perhaps why your own dog barks at you when you’re in the driveway), and their depth perception is poorer than ours (30-60 degrees compared to 140 degrees in humans).
+Dogs see fewer colors than most humans (yellows and blues) and recognize objects only at much shorter distances (maybe that’s why your own dog barks at you when you’re in the driveway).
+Dogs’ depth perception is poorer than human depth perception.
 However, when it comes to seeing in the dark, dogs definitely have us beat.

 - Visual perspective